Sermon

 philosophical, political, scientific, legal, and artistic foundations

 of Western Civilization were erected in Athens.
-We pay tribute to
+We pay tribute to Greek

-of physical and intellectual excellence, and so on.
+physical and intellectual excellence, and so on.

-Greek religion is not taken seriously.
+But Greek religion is not taken seriously.
 We have a cultural prejudice

 against polytheism.
 Greek religion lacks those properties found in